daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_datasourcetutorial.md

 11. On left side menu, navigate to Configurations / Employee, and check that the list is filled with data retrieved from the external data source

     ![Application_List_DataSource](https://raw.githubusercontent.com/numbersbelieve/omnia3/master/docs/tutorialPics/modelingTutorial/Application-List-External-DataSource.PNG)

+## 3. External data sources data on Omnia

+1. Go to modeling area

+2. Create a new GenericEntity "Department"

+3. Add a new attribute by clicking on button Add new.
+Set its Code as DataSource, Type as Data Sources / ExternalAPI

+4. Add another attribute that represents the Employee.
+Set its Code as Employee, Type as Agent / Employee, and ExternalAPI on Uses data source from attribute

+5. Build the model

+6. On Application area, create a new instance of the Department, and check that, after identifying the data source, Employees from that data source are now available for selection